Buying a house is a huge decision. We never know just exactly when the perfect time comes along to take the plunge.

 - How Stable is Your Job?
 Have you been with the company a long time?
 Is your industry prone to periodic layoffs or reorganizations?

-Nothing is more devastating than to buy a home only to be forced to take a salary cut, or to be laid off, a year later.
+Nothing is more devastating than buying a home only to be forced to take a salary cut, or to be laid off, a year later.
 If your current employment situation doesn’t feel stable then now might not be the best time to buy a home.

 - Do You Have 20% or more for a Down Payment?
 No matter the financial climate, it’s always wise to put down the standard 20% of the purchase price.
-A good sized down payment gives you a good chunk of equity in the home, and protects you from any economy swings.
+A good-sized down payment gives you a good chunk of equity in the home and protects you from any economic swings.